List of titles and honours of Anne, Princess Royal: Royal and noble titles and styles

-From birth, thanks to letters patent issued by her grandfather, George VI on 22 October 1948, Anne was a British princess with the style of Royal Highness and the territorial designation "of Edinburgh".
+From birth, thanks to letters patent issued by her grandfather George VI on 22 October 1948, Anne was a British princess with the style of Royal Highness and the territorial designation "of Edinburgh".
 Upon her mother's accession to the throne in 1952, the territorial designation was dropped and she became styled as "The Princess Anne".
 After she married Captain Mark Phillips in 1973, she was styled as "The Princess Anne, Mrs Mark Phillips" until her mother created her Princess Royal, an appellation given only to the eldest daughter of the sovereign, on 13 June 1987.
-Anne is the seventh Princess Royal since the title was first granted to Mary, daughter of Charles I. The previous holder was Anne's great-aunt, Mary, daughter of George V.
+Anne is the seventh Princess Royal since the title was first granted to Mary, daughter of Charles I. The previous holder was Anne's great-aunt Mary, daughter of George V. As the wife of Vice Admiral Sir Timothy Laurence, she is entitled to use the title of Lady Laurence, because the wife of a knight (Sir) may use the prefect Lady before the Knights surname.
+However, a princess who has been granted the title of HRH The Princess Royal will not customarily combine it with her style by marriage.